 Note: Coverage may vary by country.

 - Key Findings

-- Relative Sizes of the Contributing Factors to the Trend in Prevalent Cases of Chronic Obstructive Pulmonary Disease (GOLD-Defined) over the Next Ten Years
+- Relative Sizes of the Contributing Factors to the Trend in Prevalent Cases: GOLD-Defined Chronic Obstructive Pulmonary Disease over the Next Ten Years

-- Analysis of Prevalent Cases of Chronic Obstructive Pulmonary Disease in 2018 by Diagnosis Status
+- Analysis of GOLD-Defined Prevalent Cases of Chronic Obstructive Pulmonary Disease in 2018 by Diagnosis Status

-- Analysis of the Prevalent Cases of Chronic Obstructive Pulmonary Disease (GOLD-Defined) in 2018 by Disease Severity
+- Analysis of GOLD-Defined Prevalent Cases of Chronic Obstructive Pulmonary Disease in 2018 by Disease Severity

 - Epidemiology Data

 - Total incident cases: GOLD-defined

 - Total prevalent cases: GOLD-defined